 Appendix B:

-Pilot data regarding the efficacy of the illusion for both healthy and chronic pain patients undergoing synchronous and asynchronous illusory resizing of the index finger can be seen in figure B1.
-16 participants (7 chronic pain, 9 healthy) had either synchronous or asynchronous multimodal manipulations delivered first in a random order, and were then given the other condition, after which all participants were given an illusion scale.
-Findings showed that across all participants, no significant difference in illusion experience between the synchronous and asynchronous conditions, t(15) = 0.525, p = 0.60, however as can be seen in figure B1, despite the small sample size, illusion strength was seen to be greater in the synchronous condition compared to the asynchronous condition.
+Pilot data regarding the experience of the illusion for healthy participants undergoing synchronous and asynchronous illusory resizing of the index finger can be seen in figure B1.
+9 participants had either synchronous or asynchronous multimodal manipulations delivered first in a random order, and were then given the other condition, after which all participants were given an illusion scale.
+Findings showed that across all participants, no significant difference in illusion experience between the synchronous and asynchronous conditions, t(8) = 1.877, p = 0.097, however as can be seen in figure B1, despite the small sample size, illusion strength was seen to be greater in the synchronous condition compared to the asynchronous condition.

 Figure B1.
-Pilot data from Chronic Pain and Healthy Participants Undergoing Synchronous and Asynchronous Illusory Finger Resizing.
+Pilot data from Healthy Participants Undergoing Synchronous and Asynchronous Illusory Finger Resizing.